MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ### -AllowAnonymousAccessToLWAConference
-**Below Content Applies To:** Lync Server 2010

-When set to True, anonymous users will be allowed to attend Live Meeting Web Access (LWA) conferences.

-**Below Content Applies To:** Lync Server 2013

-When set to True, anonymous users will be allowed to attend Lync Web App (LWA) conferences.

-**Below Content Applies To:** Skype for Business Server 2015

 When set to True, anonymous users will be allowed to attend Skype for Business Web App conferences.

 ```yaml